waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Warp vs. Map Edge:** I must distinguish between formal warp tiles (like doors, listed in Map Events) and map edge transitions (walking off the map).
 Hallucinating a warp where a transition exists can cause validation errors and flawed navigation plans.
 Always verify against the `Map Events -> Warps` list.
 - **Pathing into the Unknown:** Pathfinding tools (`find_path`, `verify_reachability`) correctly treat 'unseen' tiles as impassable walls.
 This is a feature, not a bug.
 To explore, I must pathfind to a known, adjacent tile and then manually step into the unseen area.
 This prevents the tool from generating invalid paths through unexplored territory.
 - **Pathing Interruption:** Automated paths can be interrupted by wild battles.
 After the battle, the original path is void and must be recalculated from the new current position.
-- **BROKEN_FLOOR**: Not yet encountered.
-Previous note about it being in the Burned Tower was likely a hallucination.
-- **LEDGE_HOP_LEFT**: A one-way traversable tile.
-Can only be entered from the right, moving left.

-# Current Plan
-- **Hypothesis:** After exhausting all leads in the Burned Tower, the most logical path for progression is to follow the rumor about a sick Pokémon in Olivine City.
-- **Strategy:** Exit Ecruteak City to the west, travel through Route 38, and continue towards Olivine City.
-- **External Triggers:** When multiple simple hypotheses for progression fail within a confined area (like a puzzle room), the trigger is likely external.
-Instead of getting stuck in a loop re-testing failed ideas, pivot to a new location or objective to see if that unlocks the path.

-## Route 38 Navigation
-- The westernmost area containing Beauty Olivia at (5, 8) is accessible by navigating west along the southern path of Route 38.
-- **NPC Battle Confirmation:** Do not assume an NPC is a trainer until the battle screen appears.
-Update markers with battle status only *after* a battle has been won or lost.

-# Tile & Object Mechanics (Addendum)
-- **LEDGE_HOP_LEFT**: A one-way traversable tile.
-Can only be entered from the right, moving left.
+- **Tool Output for Autopress:** When a custom tool has `autopress_buttons: true`, its `print()` output MUST be a valid JSON array of strings.
+Any other text, such as debug statements, will corrupt the output and cause a JSON parsing error.
+- **Tool Debugging Logic:** When a tool fails repeatedly in a predictable way (e.g., always selecting the wrong item), the problem is likely a core logic or syntax error, not a simple timing issue.
+I must investigate the code itself rather than just tweaking parameters like sleep timers.
+- **Tool Robustness:** Tools must be written to handle all likely edge cases.
+A tool failing because a target is already selected indicates a lack of robust design.
+Fixing such flaws immediately is critical to maintaining automation efficiency.
+- **Agent UI Parsing Warning:** Agents can hallucinate the structure of a UI when parsing it from screen text.
+I must always verify an agent's core assumptions about the UI layout before trusting its code.
+Simple, robust parsing methods that rely on stable structural elements are superior to complex, brittle ones that rely on variable content.
+- **Agent Code Verification:** Agent-provided code, especially for UI parsing, must be critically scrutinized.
+The agent may hallucinate UI elements or structure (e.g., PP counters on the same line as a move name).
+Always verify the agent's core assumptions against direct observation of the screen text before implementing its code.
+Simple, observation-based logic is often more robust and reliable.
+- **Inventory-Aware Tools:** Any tool designed to interact with a player's inventory (like `select_item`) MUST parse the *current, visible* inventory from the screen text.
+Relying on a hardcoded, complete list of all possible items in the game is a fundamental design flaw, as it does not reflect the player's actual possessions and will lead to catastrophic pathfinding and selection errors.
 - **Tool Integrity:** If a tool is broken, I must fix it immediately.
 Manually performing the tool's intended action is a violation of the 'Default to Automation' principle and indicates a critical failure that must be addressed before any other action.
 - **Debugging Escalation:** When a tool repeatedly fails in a predictable way, the problem is likely a core logic or syntax error, not a simple timing issue.
 Escalate complex debugging to specialized agents (like `python_code_debugger`) promptly instead of attempting prolonged manual fixes.

-# Tool Development Lessons
-- **Inventory-Aware Tools:** Any tool designed to interact with a player's inventory (like `select_item`) MUST parse the *current, visible* inventory from the screen text.
-Relying on a hardcoded, complete list of all possible items in the game is a fundamental design flaw, as it does not reflect the player's actual possessions and will lead to catastrophic pathfinding and selection errors.

-# Tool Development Lessons
-- Trust the game state and tool output over my own visual perception, especially when navigating complex layouts.
-- When a tool repeatedly fails in an unexpected way, question the root assumption of the problem.
-The bug may not be in the obvious logic, but in the execution environment or input data.

-# Tool Development Lessons
-- **Warp vs. Map Edge:** I must distinguish between formal warp tiles (like doors, listed in Map Events) and map edge transitions (walking off the map).
-Hallucinating a warp where a transition exists can cause validation errors and flawed navigation plans.
-Always verify against the `Map Events -> Warps` list.
-- **Fisher in Olivine Pokémon Center:** A sailor in the Olivine Cafe next door can teach the move STRENGTH, which can move big boulders.